cozy/cozy-fixtures/README.md

 Manage easily the data fixtures for your Cozy developments!

 # Usage
+Please note that the "load" process do the following:

+* removing all the data for the concerned doctypes
+* adding the fixtures for the concerned doctypes

+The "concerned doctypes" are the ones found in the fixture files or the ones you gaves through parameters.

 ## CLI
 When you develop an application you might want to feed the Data System with data.